195920629 | © Ghozi Muhtarom | Dreamstime.com

 Edward Ruvins, DDS, MBA, MS, MSAC, MSF, Founder of Spectrum Dental Group and Optimum Consulting Group

-Editor’s note: This is part one in a four-part series on practice valuation approaches.
+Editor’s note: This is part one of a four-part series on practice valuation approaches.
+Read part two here.

 Determining your practice’s worth is critical.
 While most business owners can precisely assess the worth of a practice’s tangible assets—such as dental equipment, instruments, computers, and other assets—their estimates regarding the overall practice’s value often remain subjective, imprecise, and debatable.
 Knowing your practice’s value is crucial—not only for transactions such as sales, acquisitions, or mergers—but also for crafting accurate medium- to long-term strategies.